zieg8301/nhl_goal_light/README.md

 ###Audio
 If you wish to change the audio clips to sounds with your teams goal horn and music, just download them, rename them (goal_horn_#.mp3) and save them in the "audio" folder.

-##Tests
-To test the response time of code, please execute the TEST_response_time.py while whatching game and note time of goal (note time of periode, but time of the day).
-You can also just start a stopwatch to see when the script posts "GOAL!" to see the time difference.
-You can send me results so i can compile them.

 ## TODO
 * Test response time after a goal is scored